influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/production_installation/data_node_installation.md

 you'll need to set the `license-path` setting instead of the `license-key` setting in the data node configuration file.

-#### Load balancer
+### Load balancer

 InfluxDB Enterprise does not function as a load balancer.
 You will need to configure your own load balancer to send client traffic to the data nodes on port `8086` (the default port for the [HTTP API](/influxdb/v1.8/tools/api/)).

-#### User account
+### User account

-The installation package creates user `influxdb` that is used to run the influxdb data service.  `influxdb` user also owns  certain files that are needed for the service to start successfully.
+The installation package creates an `influxdb` user to run the influxdb data service.
+The `influxdb` user owns files required for the service to start successfully.
 In some cases, local policies may prevent the local user account from being created and the service fails to start.
 Contact your systems administrator for assistance with this requirement.

-# Data node setup
+## Data node setup

-## Step 1: Add appropriate DNS entries for each of your servers
+### Step 1: Add appropriate DNS entries for each of your servers

 Ensure that your servers' hostnames and IP addresses are added to your network's DNS environment.
 The addition of DNS entries and IP assignment is usually site and policy specific; contact your DNS administrator for assistance as necessary.